Seq # 235020010

 Overwintering and pupation in a cocoon in the dead flowers of the food plant.

-The adults are active during sunny days.
+The adults are active during sunny days and fly around the host plants.
 They come sparsely to light.

 Flight periods